kilobyte/topline/README.md

 example
 =======

-A kernel compile on a 64-way 4-node box with 4 NVMe disks and one spinner:
+Start of a kernel compile on a 64-way 4-node box with 4 NVMe disks and one spinner:
 ```
 nvme(⡆⠀⠀⠀)sd(⠀) (⠀⠀⠀⠀⠀⠀⠀⠀≬⠀⠀⠀⠀⠀⠀⠀⠀≬⣀⣀⣀⣀⣀⣀⣀⣀≬⠀⠀⠀⠀⠀⠀⠀⠀)
 nvme(⡇⠀⠀⠀)sd(⠀) (⣄⣀⣀⣄⣀⣄⣀⣄≬⣀⣀⣀⣀⣄⣄⣠⣠≬⣀⣠⣀⣀⣀⣀⣀⣀≬⣀⣄⣀⣀⣀⣄⣀⣀)